The best independent guide to Costa da Caparica

-A car is really needed when exploring the southern side of the Costa de Caparica coastline.
+A car is really needed when exploring the southern side of the Costa da Caparica coastline.

-There is a limited bus service from Cacilhas to Fonte da Telha (Route 145).
+There is a limited bus service from Cacilhas to Fonte da Telha.
 Cacilhas is the major bus/tram/ferry interchange on the southern banks of the Tejo estuary and is reached via a ferry from Cais do Sodré in Lisbon.
-The bus from Cacilhas to Fonte da Telha is operated by TST buses, and the latest timetable can be seen on their websites:

 Note: There are no bus services from Setubal or Sesimbra to Fonte da Telha.